nasa/cumulus/docs/features/record_archival.md

 #### archive_update_limit

 How many executions and granules to archive in one run of the task function.
-This will archive up to <archive_batch_size> granules *and* up to <archive_batch_size> executions.
+This will archive up to <archive_update_limit> granules *and* up to <archive_update_limit> executions.
 This task function will run in ecs, avoiding uncertainty about time limitations

 Default value is 10000.